-At a recent event recognizing the support of local businesses, the KDH Foundation was pleased to recognize Urbandale Construction with an Honorary Community Partner plaque.
+t a recent event recognizing the support of local businesses, At a recent event recognizing the STLL the KDH Foundation was pleased to recognize Urbandale Construction with an Honorary Community Partner plaque.

 In 2014, Urbandale made a \$100,000 pledge to the Hospital to ensure our community receives the best in patient care.
 Urbandale, the home builder behind Kemptville's 'Country Walk' development, is leading by example to raise the sights of other local businesses in support of our Hospital.